 I am a historian of modern Europe and Iran, focused on exile, diaspora, and transnational student activism.
-I also work with scholars and educators on course design, research workflows, translation, and editorial clarity.
+I also work with scholars and educators on course design, research workflows, and editorial clarity.

-I also write in critical New Testament studies and the history of theology, with attention to the apocalyptic turn in Pauline scholarship.
-I learn from the work of Martinus C. de Boer, Beverly Roberts Gaventa, and Douglas A. Campbell.
+I also work in modern European intellectual history, reading Foucault, Lacan, Lyotard, and Balibar on subject formation and the crises of liberal modernity.
+I follow critical New Testament studies and the apocalyptic turn in Pauline scholarship, especially Martinus C. de Boer, Beverly Roberts Gaventa, and Douglas A. Campbell.
 I am an ordained deacon in the Presbyterian Church (U.S.A.) and serve at First Presbyterian Church of Ann Arbor.

 Services